 Tasting Notes: The color is an intense dark red, striking on the nose for the notes of violet and dried rose that evolve into ripe tones of sweet spices and berries.
 In the mouth it is enveloping and soft, the tannin is well matured and balanced, long finish with notes of hay.

 Description: The winery is located a few kilometers from Terni, surrounded by vineyards perched on a gentle slope.
 The company takes its name from the hill topped by the ruins of an ancient medieval tower; this position brings a constant breeze from the south-east that dries and keeps the company's vineyards in good health.
 Visiting the company we understood how at the center of their research there is respect for the territory that through the climate, the position, but above all the soil, influences and characterizes the ripening of the grapes.
 In short, they try to produce a unique grape, daughter of only one harvest.

 LANGHE NEBBIOLO, 2018

 Region: Barolo (Langhe) - Piemonte

-Pairings: great with a stuffed turkey roll or white beef ragout fettuccine.
+Pairings: Great with a stuffed turkey roll or beef ragu with fettuccine.
 Nice with a homemade lasagna with pork sausage, mushrooms and peas.